What is Cost Plus Pricing?

 How Does it Work?

 - The most commonly used method is variable cost-plus pricing.
-In this, the mark-up or profit margin is added to the variable costs of the product.
+In this, the mark-up or profit margin is added to the product's variable costs.
 Thus, the selling price equals the sum of variable costs and desired mark-up.
-Another method to determine price through cost-plus strategy is target costing where the selling price is fixed, and costs are worked upon to increase efficiency in the system, thereby increasing profit margin.
+Another method to determine price through a cost-plus strategy is target costing, where the selling price is fixed, and costs are worked upon to increase efficiency in the system, thereby increasing profit margin.

 - Thus, profit equals the fixed selling price, minus the total of all costs.
 There are different variable costs associated with the manufacturing of a product.
-Direct labor, selling and marketing expenses, material and packaging costs, etc. are some of them.
-It should be noted that different cost-plus pricing strategies are applicable to different scenarios.
+Some of them are direct labor, selling and marketing expenses, and material and packaging costs.
+It should be noted that different cost-plus pricing strategies apply to different scenarios.
 Take, for example, the one described above – variable cost-plus pricing.
-This strategy is used when markets are competitive, and market producers are capable of lowering variable costs in order to gain profits.
+This strategy is used when markets are competitive, and producers can lower variable costs to gain profits.

-- This strategy can also be used for contract bidding where the specifics of a product are based on the variable costs, and thus, the lowest bidder is the beneficiary.
+- This strategy can also be used for contract bidding, where the specifics of a product are based on the variable costs, and thus, the lowest bidder is the beneficiary.
 A key demerit is that this strategy of pricing excludes opportunity costs.
 Opportunity cost is determined by the next best use of an asset or resource.
-If management can put to use its resources in a more profitable manner, it should include such assumptions and facts in its worksheet.
+If management can use its resources more profitably, it should include such assumptions and facts in its worksheet.
 Reliance on cost-plus pricing for such inclusions can be delusional.

 Example of Cost Plus Pricing